JanaiMint/JanaiMint/README.md

 - 👋 Hi, I’m @JanaiMint
-- 👀 I’m interested in continuing to learn how to code
+- 👀 I hold a masters degree in Social Data Science
-- 🌱 I’m currently learning Python
+- 🌱 I have a background in machine learning, network science and other disciplines.
 - 💞️ I’m looking to collaborate on Python Projects
 - 📫 How to reach me: through GitHub